sizzzy/Silk-Corp-Guide/research/table of contents.md

 - Unveiling the Tangles: Navigating Life’s Intricacies
 ### Chapter 2: The Threads of Enlightenment
 - Introducing the SILK Prism
-- Valor
+- Srength
-- Honesty
+- integrity
-- Empathy
+- LOVE
-- Insight
+- Knowledge
 ### Chapter 3: Synchronizing Life's Symphony
 - Embracing the Chaos: Mastering the Melody
 - Composing Harmony: Crafting the Blueprint for Balance